anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 <a name="4.7"></a>
 ## 4.7 Service meshes

-> This chapter should describe which service meshes are part of the Reference Architecture.
-For the shake of simplcity this chapter should discuss both the "normal" service meshes and Network Service Mesh.
+No service meshes are part of the architecture.

 <a name="4.8"></a>
 ## 4.8 Kubernetes Application package manager